yavuzyal/YOLOv5-ORB-Real-Time/README.md

 # YOLOv5-ORB: Real-time Feature Detection & Matching

-The main functionality of the program is to work both human detection (YOLOv5) and feature matching (ORB) algorithms algorithm at the same time!
-On feature matching part, the implementation finds the best match of current frame among a dataset of reference images in real-time.
+The main functionality of the program is to work human detection (YOLOv5) and feature matching (ORB) algorithms concurrently, and in real-time footage.
+- Human detection detects the person and displays over the screen.
+- Feature matching extracts features and compares them with all of the dataset images to find the best match.

 To understand what the algorithm can do, please check the following video: